amal-2006/EXPERIMENT-06-INTERRUPT-GENERATION-USING-PUSHBUTTON-AND-SIMULATING-THE-OUTPUT-/README.md

+Name: AMALJOSH MAADHAV J

+Register Number: 212223230012

-# EXPERIMENT 06 INTERRUPT GENERATION USING PUSHBUTTON AND SIMULATING THE OUTPUT
+# EXPERIMENT 07 INTERRUPT GENERATION USING PUSHBUTTON AND SIMULATING THE OUTPUT

 ### Aim:
 To Interface a push button and generate an interrupt , simulate it using an led and simuate it on  proteus